tkhyn/djinga/tests/README.rst

 software will run it in).
 It basically creates virtual environments and runs the test suite (possibly with adaptations) in each of these environments.

-Running the tox suite is just a matter of installing tox and runnint it from the main directory::
+Running the tox suite is just a matter of installing tox and running it from the main directory::

    $ pip install tox